fightMMC0lub/fightMMC0lub.github.io/README.md

 ---

 ## ⚠️ Disclaimer
-This site is for **educational purposes only**.
-Do not use hacking techniques on systems without permission.
+All tools and methods presented on this site are for **educational purposes only**.
+They are intended to enhance learning and raise awareness about cybersecurity. **Do not apply these techniques** on systems without explicit permission from the system owner.
+Always adhere to legal and ethical guidelines when practicing security-related activities.